chavarahul/music-website/readme.md

 Music Streaming Web App

 A music streaming web app built with React, using a micro frontend setup with Webpack Module Federation, role-based authentication (Admin/User), and deployed on Vercel.
+It uses localStorage for auth and admin-added songs, with a responsive UI styled with Tailwind CSS.

 Live Applications
 - Main Shell App: https://music-website-main.vercel.app